hardmaru/sketch-rnn-datasets/README.md

 # Simple Vector Drawing Datasets

 This repo contains a set of optional, extra datasets for training `sketch-rnn`, a generative model for vector drawings.
 You can learn more about the model by reading this [blog post](https://research.googleblog.com/2017/04/teaching-machines-to-draw.html) or the [paper](https://arxiv.org/abs/1704.03477).
+An open-source TensorFlow implementation of `sketch-rnn` is available [here](https://magenta.tensorflow.org/sketch_rnn).
 Although the datasets had been created in the format customized for training `sketch-rnn`, it can, and should be used for training newer and better models to advance the state of generative vector image modelling.

 We have organized 3 datasets in this repo: